How to Teach the Clean

 The clean is one explosive movement to bring the bar to the chest, and because of its shorter nature than the snatch, significantly higher loads can be completed in the clean than can be completed in the snatch.
 The heavier loads in the clean typically mean that I teach it second, primarily because cleaning before you snatch leads to slow arms in the turnover portion of the lift while going overhead in the snatch.

-We teach the clean to our athletes in a top down manner, that is you will read of the technical elements of the clean from the top first, starting at the receiving position, and ending with the bottom, the start position at the floor.
+How to teach the clean: we teach the clean to our athletes in a top down manner; that is you will read of the technical elements of the clean from the top first, starting at the receiving position, and ending with the bottom, the start position at the floor.

 This was chosen as the way to design this article so that you can learn the clean just as I teach the clean in seminars and to my athletes.
 From the top down, starting at the racked position and progressing to the floor.
 If you want to read it in the reverse order, scroll down and read the sections in reverse, it will work either way.